herrstrietzel/svg-parse-path-normalized/README.md

 ```

 The above example illustrates a problem with overly "lightweight" path parsers:
-We need an extra check to "unravel" the `A` arcto's `largeArc` and `sweep` flags, which are concatenated with the subsequent on-path x coordinate value.
+We need an extra check to "unravel" the `A` arcto's `largeArc` and `sweep` flags, which can be concatenated with the subsequent on-path x coordinate value.
 (See [basic example](https://codepen.io/herrstrietzel/pen/NWJpOYR))